mdpaustin/Lemonade/README.md

 # Lemonade
-A recreation of the classic into to small business management by Robert Polaro This program uses the Python module colorama
+A recreation of the classic intro to small business management by Robert Polaro This program uses the Python module colorama